MenacingPerson/Multiplicative/README.md

 ./scripts/gen_mod_list.sh
 ```

+# Installation using unsup

+Use the unsup-curler script in the unsup directory, or download the latest github actions artifact.
+Add unsup as a java agent in Prism Launcher directly or use `-javaagent:unsup.jar` as a java argument.

 # Usage as a base for another pack

 For this purpose, you can clone this repo and use it as a sort of template to develop your modpack.